showlab/UniMoD/README.md

-# UniMoD
+# UniMoD: Efficient Unified Multimodal Transformers with Mixture-of-Depths

-The code repository of UniMoD
+The code repository of UniMoD.
+The code will be released soon.